Geometric presentations of Lie groups and their Dehn functions: Algebraic preliminaries about nilpotent groups and Lie algebras

 \begin{lem} Every torsion-free divisible nilpotent group is uniquely divisible. \end{lem} \begin{proof} We have to check that $x^k=y^k\Rightarrow x=y$ holds in any torsion-free nilpotent group.
 Assume that $x^k=y^k$ and embed the finitely generated torsion-free nilpotent group $\Gamma=\langle x,y\rangle$ into the group of upper unipotent matrices over the reals.
 Since the latter is uniquely divisible (the $k$-th extraction of root being defined by some explicit polynomial), we get the result. \end{proof}

-Let $\mk{N}_\Q$ be the category of nilpotent Lie algebras over $\Q$ with Lie algebras homomorphisms (with possibly infinite dimension), and $\mathcal{N}$ the category of nilpotent groups with group homomorphisms, and $\mathcal{N}_\Q$ its subcategory consisting of uniquely divisible (i.e.\ divisible and torsion-free, by Lemma \ref{tfdud}) groups.
+Let $\mk{N}_\Q$ be the category of nilpotent Lie algebras over $\Q$ (of possibly infinite dimension) with Lie algebras homomorphisms, and $\mathcal{N}$ the category of nilpotent groups with group homomorphisms, and $\mathcal{N}_\Q$ its subcategory consisting of uniquely divisible (i.e.\ divisible and torsion-free, by Lemma \ref{tfdud}) groups.
 If $\g\in\mathfrak{N}_\Q$, consider the law $\cd_\g$ on $\g$ defined by the Campbell-Baker-Hausdorff formula.

 \begin{thm}[Malcev \cite{M,St}] For any nilpotent Lie algebra $\g$ over $\Q$, $(\g,\cd_\g)$ is a group and if $f:\g\to\mk{h}$ is a Lie algebra homomorphism, then $f$ is also a group homomorphism $(\g,\cd_\g)\to (\mk{h},\cd_{\mk{k}})$.
 In other words, $\g\mapsto(\g,\cd_\g)$, $f\mapsto f$ is a functor from $\mk{N}_\Q$ to $\mathcal{N}$.
 Moreover, this functor induces an equivalence of categories $\mk{N}_\Q\to\mathcal{N_\Q}$. \end{thm}